la.plume CMS Help

 (2) In the "Page filename" box, enter a filename.
 Don't enter spaces or a file suffix (eg: .html or .php).
 The filename will be placed into the page's web address, eg: www.mysite.com/my-file.
 It will also be added to the navigation menu (Capitalized and with any hyphens converted to spaces) as My File linking to the page.

-(4) Click the "Create page" button to create the page.
+(4) Then click the "Create new page" button to create the page.
 Done!

 Formatting text in the "Content" box